DCPROGS/HJCFIT/documentation/source/manual/approx_survivor.rst

-The approximate survivor function can be intialized from a :math:`\mathcal{Q}`-matrix and the resolution :math:`\tau`:
+The approximate survivor function can be initialized from a :math:`\mathcal{Q}`-matrix and the resolution :math:`\tau`:

 :python: